LCYgogogo/ESG-dataset/README.md

 # ESG Multiclass Dataset

-Comprehensive ESG dataset from Chinese listed companies' reports (listed companies from 2008 to 2022?).
+Comprehensive ESG dataset from Chinese listed companies' reports.
 ESG reports serve as an essential platform for companies to disclose their economic, environmental, and social impacts, reflecting their contributions to sustainable development goals.
 With the increasing demand for corporate transparency, ethical business practices, and sustainable development, ESG reports have gained significant attention from both academia and practitioners.

 1. **Environmental (E):** Data related to environmental factors such as carbon footprint, resource usage, and waste management.
 2. **Social (S):** Data covering social aspects like labor practices, human rights, and community engagement.